rehmoe/Codeigniter3-REST-Boilerplate/README.md

  initiate the REST Controller library, add a `MY_Model` file, etc. This boilerplate is geared towards building only APIs and not initially built for User Interface mechanics.

+ If you'd like to see the Postman docs provided in the example, you can visit this [link](https://documenter.getpostman.com/view/1486787/RznBMKeo)

 I hope everyone enjoys this and finds it useful.
 Please feel free to offer any advice or issue PRs and fixes where you see fit.
 All credit for the